andyfischer/circa/docs/internal/interpreter.md

     circa_num_inputs(stack)

-        Counts the number of input placeholders in the top frame's branch
+        Counts the number of input placeholders in the top frame's block

     circa_output(stack, index)